 It is possible that these broad planning processes may identify a situation potentially requiring remedial flood or erosion control or other environmental enhancement measures.
-The process as outlined in Section 3.1 of this document must be followed to confirm that the action needed is a remedial flood and/or erosion control measure as described in the definition of the undertakings in Section 2.3.
+The process as outlined in Section 3.1 of this document must be followed to confirm that the action needed is a remedial flood and/or erosion control measure as described in Section 2.3.
 With this confirmation, the Class EA process is initiated.
 Since the situation was identified through the broad watershed/subwatershed or shoreline planning processes then current Conservation Authority staff and public knowledge (assuming that the Class EA process is initiated within a sufficiently short timeframe) should facilitate the Class EA process.